ROMANS CHAPTER 1

 So those that know God but do not glorify Him nor give thanks to Him but instead suppress the truth about God which is plain to all mankind, (vv 18-20), i.e., Who He is and the righteousness from man that He commands, (vv.
 20-21), do this by their wickedness, i.e., their evil behavior which is contrary to the righteous behavior God commands of all mankind.
 They are ungodly and wicked in their behavior and by this behavior suppress the truth about God, (v.
 18).
 As a result they become futile in their thinking wherein their foolish hearts (= thinking, minds), become darkened, (v.
 21).
 Nevertheless, they claim to be wise yet they became fools in their attempt to refute evidence from creation which clearly testifies to what can be known about God, especially as to His invisible qualities, His eternal power and divine nature, (v.
 19-22).

 (v.
-17 NKJV) "For in the gospel a righteousness from God is revealed [in one to mankind] from faith to faith, [i.e., out of ones belief in the gospel to faithfulness in ones life to that belief] just as it is written: 'The righteous will live [out the length of their lives] by faith.' (v.
+17 NKJV) "For in the gospel a righteousness from God is revealed [in one to mankind] from faith to faith, [i.e., out of ones belief in the gospel to faithfulness in ones life to that belief] just as it is written: 'The righteous by faith will live.' (v.
 18) The wrath of God is revealed [to men] from heaven against all the godlessness and wickedness of men who suppress the truth by their wickedness. (v.
 19) since what may be known about God is plain to them, because God has made it plain to them. (v.
 20) For since the creation of the world God's invisible qualities - His eternal power and divine nature - have been clearly seen, being understood from what has been made, so that men are without excuse. (v.
 21) For although they knew God, they neither glorified Him as God nor gave thanks to Him, but their thinking became futile and their foolish hearts were darkened. (v.
 22) Although they claimed to be wise, they became fools (v.
 23) and exchanged the glory of the immortal God for images made to look like mortal man and birds and animals and reptiles." =

 It is implied that "the glory of the immortal God", (v.
 23), is expressed in "God's invisible qualities - His eternal power and divine nature" which reflects His righteousnes which is embodied in the gospel implying that this is God's standard for mankind to keep.
 The wicked, ungodly behavior of immoral unbelievers supresses truth about and exchanges the glory of the immortal God for images made to look like mortal man, birds, animals and reptiles.
 So those that know God but do not glorify Him nor give thanks to Him but instead suppress the truth about God which is plain to all mankind, (vv 18-20), i.e., Who He is and the righteousness He expects from mankind, (vv.
 17, 20-21), do this by their wickedness, i.e., their evil behavior.
 As immoral unbelievers they are ungodly and wicked in their behavior and by this behavior suppress the truth, (v.
 18).
 As a result they become futile in their thinking wherein their foolish hearts (= minds), become darkened, (v.
 21).
 Nevertheless, they claim to be wise yet they become fools in their attempt to refute evidence from creation which clearly testifies to what can be known about God, especially as to His invisible qualities, His eternal power and divine nature, (v.
 19-22).
 In effect these godless, wicked immoral unbelievers have "exchanged the truth of God for a lie, and worshiped and served created things rather than the Creator, (v.
 25).